Harrisonkamau/weather-app/README.md

 ```javascript
 npm install --save-dev babel-cli
 ```
-Async/await isn’t natively support in Node.js yet, even using the latest version (v6).
+Async/await isn’t natively supported in Node.js yet, even using the latest version (v6).
 So we'll use babel to compile __tomorrow's__ JavaScript.

 Create a **.babelrc** file and add the following
 ```javascript